Godrej Agrovet: Poultry farms

 Godrej Tyson food is the joint venture of Godrej Agrovet with Tyson Foods of USA.
 Set up in 2008, the company operates large-scale poultry farms and other meat processing facilities to cater to the Indian meat market.
 The poultry farms, which are highly automated and modern, manufacture and market packaged processed poultry products in India.
 The company offers a wide range of packaged products in the brand name of Good Chicken and Yummiez.
 The manufacturing plants are located in Mumbai and Bangalore.

 The company has also entered the poultry sector in Bangladesh in a big way.
 It has forged a joint venture with the ACI Group, where it is rapidly becoming a key player in both animal feed and poultry breeding sectors.

 Oil palm plantations

-The company is the one of the largest oil palm developers in India.
+The company is one of the largest oil palm developers in India.
 The area under oil palm plantation is more than 55,000 hectares spread across Telangana, Andhra Pradesh, Karnataka, Tamil Nadu, Goa, Maharashtra, Orissa and Mizoram.
 The company works directly with the farmers for oil palm production.
 Very recently in Mizoram, the company have commissioned a mill, which is the largest private sector industrial facility in Mizoram.